ivan006/Course-Work--Notes/Laravel-For-Beginners-Notes/readme.md

           ```php
             public function store(CreatePostRequest $request)
           ```
-        - Add the usage function to the top of this file (directly under the "namespace" function)
+        - Add the model usage referencer to the top of this file (directly under the "namespace" function)
         ```php
           use App\Http\Requests\CreatePostRequest;
         ```